Stourport Camera Club Competition Rules

 An AV competition.

 The maximum duration of the AV is 6 minutes.
+The competition will be judged by member vote.

 -